 When you have reached the end of the form, you will be able to submit your completed/in progress summary report and receive a specific link.
 Each district/charter will have their own unique link to access their answers at a later time.
-Via that specific link, you can update/edit your responses until December 15, 2019.
+Via that specific link, you can update/edit your responses until December 15, 2020.
 Save your specific survey link for easy access to your district/charter's summary report.

-Contact Jeanne Redfield at jeanne.redfield@state.mn.us if you need a copy of your specific survey link.
+Contact Venessa Moe at Venessa.Moe@state.mn.us if you need a copy of your specific survey link.